 We continue to cover the various situations making pet owners locate a dog emergency hospital for professional treatment.
 A common situation we face as an emergency veterinarian center is helping patients expel a foreign body or harmful substance from their system.

-Owners of cats and dogs might find themselves locking away household cleaning material or picking up anything they left behind to keep their pets from eating harmful foods.
+Owners of cats and dogs might find themselves locking away household cleaning materials or picking up anything they left behind to keep their pets from eating harmful foods.

 Some pet owners think that the best thing to do if their pet ingested something harmful is to induce vomiting, but can this be dangerous?
 Should you do it without professional help?
 How to induce vomiting at home?
 Let’s review this subject.